Many people whose homes have one or more spare bedrooms decide to become a resident landlord by taking in a lodger.

 A lodger can provide not just extra income, much of it free of tax, but also companionship and even help with jobs around the home.

 So if you are considering seeking a lodger, what do you need to think about?
+We look at what you would need to consider before becoming a resident landlord.

-Under the government’s Rent-A-Room scheme, you can earn up to £7,500 a year free of tax from a lodger: this equates to rent of just over £144 a week.
+Under the government’s Rent-a-Room scheme, you can earn up to £7,500 a year free of tax from a lodger: this equates to rent of just over £144 a week.

 Any rent above this level will be subject to income tax at your marginal rate and you will need to complete a tax return.